susannepinto/FECBUD_microbiome/Scripts/3-Dirichlet_Multinomial_Mixture_Models.md

 ## Load the data

-Here we use the compositional count abundance dataset, because of the requirements of the Dirichlet multinomial mixed model.
+Here we use the count abundance dataset, because of the requirements of the Dirichlet multinomial mixed model.

 ## Preprocessing of the data